Connect with us

 Then, revisit the list, and if you still need it, feel free to buy it.

-It can also provide you an adequate amount of time to save for the purchase if necessary.
+It can also provide you adequate time to save for the purchase if necessary.

 Pause and investigate the motives for the purchase.